 “Economic Burden of Neurological diseases in Europe” project was launched during 2021 and is run by the EAN and lead by Prof. Siebert from the University for Health Sciences (Austria) and Prof. Dodel from the Duisburg Essen University (Germany).

-This project is overseen at the EAN by Prof. Bassetti (EAN President), Prof. Boon (EAN President Elect) and Prof. Berger (EAN Scientific Committee Chair).
+This project is overseen at the EAN by Prof. Boon (EAN President), Prof. Bassetti (EAN Past President) and Prof. Berger (EAN Scientific Committee Chair).

 The study intends to evaluate the cost of illness of neurological disorders in order to assess their socio-economic burden.
 The research is methodologically based on a systematic review approach and a meta-analysis of the epidemiological and health economic literature.

 Its outcomes will include, among others, a detailed report of the literature search results, the methodology for summarizing and extrapolating available data, and the resulting estimates of prevalence, burden and cost by country and diagnosis.